TosbackCgusBridge-Bot/CGUs-versions/Figis/Privacy Policy.md

 What is your e-mail policy?

 We will not sell, rent, or trade your e-mail address to any unaffiliated third party without your permission.
 We believe that your e-mail address is personal and should be kept that way.
-We use your e-mail address to provide better customer service, to facilitate your transactions, and to be able to inform you of internet offers, promotions and updates from Figi's, Inc. and its affiliates and partners.
+We use your e-mail address to provide better customer service, to facilitate your transactions, and to be able to inform you of internet offers, promotions and updates from Figi’s Companies, Inc. and its affiliates and partners.

 \[top\]